mschober/creating-cliq/docs/session11/index.md

 	2. Put squares into the grid instead of `tuples`.
 	3. Implement a `draw_me` function based on `Square` data.
 2. Push squares into a snake tail.
+	1. Print squares that are in snake body.
+	2. Push squares when updating movement.

 #### Construct a square object which can draw itself.